-ve reviewed this Final EA and FONSI and find that it complies with ADOT Environmental Planning dance and the requirements of all applicable federal laws, regulations and Executive Orders ☐ The consultant has submitted a quality control certification All Project Team comments have been adequately addressed and incorporated in the final environmental document All substantive public and agency comments have been adequately addressed and responses incorporated in the final environmental document Any necessary technical report updates have been completed and are located in the project file A legal sufficiency review has been completed if an individual Section 4(f) evaluation was completed as part of the EA (if applicable) Envi ironmental Planner: Date: Click Click here to enter text.
-FONSI for Approval: ve reviewed this Final EA and FONSI and find that it complies with ADOT Environmental Planning guidance all ADOT requirements The completed quality control reviews are located in the Project File NEP 'A Assignment Manager: Date: Click Click here to enter text.
+I and find that it complies with ADOT Environmental Planning oplicable federal laws, regulations and Executive Orders The consultant has submitted a quality control certification All Project Team comments have been adequately addressed and incorporated in the final environmental document All substantive public and agency incorporated in the final environm comments have been adequately addressed and responses ental document Any necessary technical report upo dates have been completed and are located in the project file A legal sufficiency review has be completed as part of the EA (if app een completed if an individual Section 4(f) evaluation was blicable) Environmental Planner: Date: Click here to enter text.
+I hav find that it complies with ADOT Environmental Planning guidance and all ADOT requirements The completed quality control revi ews are located in the Project File , NEP NEPA Assignment Manager: Date: Click Click here to enter text.